neltonf/Grammer-Error-Correction/README.md

 ## Software requirements
 All the code is in the Google collab file.
-No separate installation of library is required as file the code handles it internally.
+No separate installation of library is required as the code handles it internally.